yaaminiv/yaaminiv.github.io/_posts/2025-04-21-Green-Crab-Experiment-2023-Part62.md

 1. Thoroughly clean RNA room, bench, and hood.
 Clean any equipment that will be used.
 2. Remove samples from the -20ºC and allow to thaw on the bench.
 3. Label 1 low-adhesion tube for each sample and an additional tube for the extraction blank.
-4. Pre-cool the centrifuge to 4ºC.

 **Tissue processing**:

 1. Remove crab heart from RNALater tube using an unfiltered pipet tip and place into a cleaned weigh boat.
 Cut a subsection of the tissue using a clean scalpel.
-Blot RNALater from tissue on clean kim wipes.
+Blot RNALater from tissue on a clean kim wipe folded in half.
 Use the pipet tip to place the subsection into the labelled tube.
 Repeat for all samples.
 2. Break up tissue samples using a disposable pestle.
 Once the texture is similar to wet sand, leave the pestle in the tube and proceed to the next sample.
 3. In the hood, add 500 µL of TRIzol.
 Mix using the disposable pestle already in the tube.
 Remove the pestle and ensure no sample is on it before disposing in a Ziploc bag.
 4. Add an additional 500 µL of TRIzol and pipet repeatedly to completely homogenize.
 Any remaining chunks of tissue should easily pass through the pipet tip.
 5. Let sit 5 minutes at room temperature.
+While samples are sitting, pre-cool the centrifuge to 4ºC.

 **Phase separation**:

 1. Add 100 µl BCP and shake vigorously for 15 seconds.
-2. Let sit for 2-15 min at room temperature.
+2. Let sit for 15 min at room temperature.
 3. Centrifuge 15 min at 4°C / 12,000 xg.
 4. While centrifuge is running, remove the glycogen from the -20ºC to thaw.
 Label 1 low-adhesion tube for each sample and blank.
 5. Transfer the upper, clear aqueous phase to a fresh tube (about 450 µL - 470 µL).